Net Promoter Score is of course famous for being the …

 To achieve this you add one more question to the survey with a series of check-boxes or radio buttons to allow the customer to tell you what was their biggest issue or what they liked the most.

 This works very well and has the added of advantage of not needing to manage text analytics tools and never being wrong.
 After all, by definition, a customer can’t tag their data incorrectly.

 The alternative to tagging of the responses is to use a series of attribute questions to score each of the attributes of your product or service.
-For example:

 Attribute questions can make the task of identifying the driver attributes a little easier because the statistical analysis is relatively simple; predominately linear regression models.